 Depending on the size of your container and the location of your container, you will want to fill your fairy garden with flowers that meet your needs.
 Be aware of how the plants will spread and how tall they will grow to be.
 The plant may seem small, but how big will it be by the end of the summer?

 How to Build a Fairy House with Sticks and Cloth

 After the plants were in place, it was time to build our fairy house.
 For these fairy houses we opted to make them out of sticks and cloth.
 We gathered up some sticks and made a stick tee-pee which became the structure of our fairy house made of sticks.

-My girls ripped scraps of flanellette into 1/4″ thick strips.
+Then, my girls ripped our scraps of flannelette into 1/4″ thick strips.
 Our scraps were already cut pretty short, you might want to try and make the pieces as long as possible.
 Once the pieces were cut, my girls then tied each piece together…creating a long rope.

-I stepped in to do the weaving…it was a little to finicky for my girls.
-I started by tying the rope around the top of the tee-pee and then weaving the rope through the sticks, leaving one side open, all the way to the bottom of the tee-pee.
+I stepped in to help with the weaving…it was a little too finicky for my girls.
+Start by tying the rope around the top of the fairy tee-pee and then weaving the rope through the sticks, leaving one side open, all the way to the bottom of the tee-pee.